James is the English form of the Greek form of the Hebrew name Jacob. In his own language he would have been called Yakov [Jacob].

 1:22 be ye doers of the word, and not just hearers only, deceiving your own selves.

-For if a man hears God’s Word, saying, “Oh, that’s great” and does not actually act on it and keep it, he is really deceiving himself.
+If a man hears God’s Word and says, “Oh, that’s great” and does not actually act on it and keep it, he is really deceiving himself.
 He is not so special after all; he just thinks he is.

-It is he who does the Word of God and has the Works of Faith who is special in God’s eyes.
+It is he who lives by every Word of God and has the Works of Faith who is special in God’s eyes.

 1:23 For if any be a hearer of the word, and not a doer, he is like unto a man beholding his natural face in a glass: 1:24 For he beholds himself, and goes his way, and straightway forgets what manner of man or person he was.
 But whoso looketh into the perfect law of liberty…”

-God’s law is a law which brings us liberty.
+God’s law is a law which brings us liberty from bondage to Satan and sin.
 It delivers us from the chains of sin, from the burdens of slavery to sin.

 1:25 But who so looketh unto the perfect law of liberty and continues therein, he being not a forgetful hearer, but a doer of the work, this man shall be blessed in his deeds.
 1:26 If any man among you seems to be religious, and does not control his tongue, but deceives his own heart, this man’s religion is vain.

 Those people who are always talking the good talk and then not walking the good walk; have a vain and empty religion.

 Those who erupt in uncontrolled anger have a serious spiritual problem.